The 15 Barca stars Bartomeu sold for €10m+ and how they’ve fared since

 Cillessen departed Barca for Valencia in search of regular first-team football in the summer of 2019.

-The Netherlands international spent three years at the Camp Nou, mostly as the backup to first-choice goalkeeper Marc-Andre ter Stegen, but is already been linked with a move away from Valencia after a poor debut campaign.
+The Netherlands international spent three years at the Camp Nou, mostly as the backup to first-choice goalkeeper Marc-Andre ter Stegen, but was quickly linked with a move away from Valencia after a poor debut campaign.